Hafizuddin961/Digital-Signal-Design-VHDL/README.md

 # Digital-Signal-Design-VHDL
-Personal reference for VHDL in Altera Quartes II that I completed in 2nd year of Bachelor Degree
+Personal reference for logic circuit design using VHDL language in Altera Quartes II that I had completed in 2nd year of Bachelor Degree